afeld/3d-controller/README.md

-# 3D Model Mobile Controller
+# Demo: The Phone as a Gestural Interface

 ## Usage